AAlexeykuz/salut_assembler/README.md

 2. SP - Stack pointer.
 It shows address of the last value put in stack (0 if it's empty yet).

 Stack is stored at the end of the RAM and can be as big as programmer allows.
+Stack pointer can only be incremented or decremented, it can't take values from any other source.

 3. IM - Input mask.
 It contains 4 bits that control from which ports input handling can be triggered.